davidsprieto/js-jquery-complete-guide/README.md

-# The Complete jQuery Course
+# The Complete jQuery Guide Course

-Programming Language:
-- JavaScript

-Library:
-- jQuery